Inlays and Onlays Plano, TX

 Tooth decay eats away at your tooth’s enamel, leaving it with a gaping hole and the risk of infection and sensitivity.
 Sometimes regular fillings are not the answer as cannot provide enough protection for large areas of decay.
-At McDonald DDS, we offer patients with excessive decay inlays and onlays, both of which help restore your natural tooth after excessive decay.
+At McDonald & Luck DDS, we offer patients with excessive decay inlays and onlays, which are a form of restorative dentistry to help repair your natural tooth after excessive decay.

 An Alternative to Dental Crowns